-How is War your different Evan your school in your home country? a 1995 - De la constante de la co a Home country the Wore Uniform but in canada we wore any clothes Our country schoul they beat wise In canada school we be free -31 nour Country no gym In capada is we have beatth, we go to gym 2 make exyris Qour country The school in many part, For example one house 3 or 4 class but in canada we found all class
+different Evon your school in your home country?
+Home country We Wore Uniform but in Canada we wore any clothes Our country schoul they beat us In Canada School We be Free In our country no gym In Capada is we have health.
+2 make explis - QOUX country The school in many part, For example one house 3 or 4 class but in canada we found all class

-Vocabulary uses phonetic spelling for most words Knowledge of words labels charts, equipment, diagrams and maps with high frequency academic and content area words Word choiceWord • creates and uses personal word lists of familiar or recurring vocabulary (e.g., creates a personal dictionary) enrichment attempts to use high frequency academic words with support (e.g. explain, demonstrate, describe) • attempts to use high frequency content area vocabulary words with support (e.g., fiction, poem, sum, multiply) • attempts to use high frequency affixes (re-, tri-, bi-, un-, -ful, -less, -ly) • uses common descriptive words (e.g., purple, big, square, many/some)
+Vocabulary uses phonetic spelling for most words

+- Knowledge of • labels charts, equipment, diagrams and maps with high frequency academic and

+words content area words

+Word choice • creates and uses personal word lists of familiar or recurring vocabulary (e.g.,

+- Word creates a personal dictionary)

+enrichment • attempts to use high frequency academic words with support (e.g. explain, demonstrate, describe)

+• attempts to use high frequency content area vocabulary words with support

+(e.g., fiction, poem, sum, multiply)

+• attempts to use high frequency affixes (re-, tri-, bi-, un-, -ful, -less, -ly)

+• uses common descriptive words (e.g., purple, big, square, many/some)

+Sentence Sentence Structure

+structure; uses in-depth capitalization rules (e.g., days of the week, months, titles)

+punctuation writes complete simple sentences

+- attempts compound sentences using common conjunctions (e.g., and, but, or,

+because)

-Sentence structure; punctuation Sentence Structure uses in-depth capitalization rules (e.g., days of the week, months, titles) writes complete simple sentences attempts compound sentences using common conjunctions (e.g., and, but, or, because) answers questions using simple adverbial phrases (e.g., to the mall, after the movie) Punctuation uses apostrophes for contractions and possessive forms (e.g., He's buying a hat.
+- answers questions using simple adverbial phrases (e.g., to the mall, after the

+movie)

+Punctuation

+uses apostrophes for contractions and possessive forms (e.g., He's buying a

+hat.
 The boy's hat is red.
+We don't like music.)

+- attempts comma use

+Form; • uses basic organization in page layout (e.g., name, date, headings,

+organization; subheadings, margins)

+content copies dates and facts from short simple text

+relies on patterned sentences to express more detail and answer questions

+writes simple questions following a model

+• writes simple information about self, including likes and dislikes

+• writes simple messages for personal communication (e.g., text messages or e-

+mails)

+• uses parts of the writing process (e.g., pre-writing, rewrite for neatness) with

+assistance

+co-constructs a simple paragraph

+Grammar Nouns

+possessive form of proper nouns (e.g., David's hat)

+- articles: a, an, the

+Pronouns

+subject: I, you, he, she, it, we, they

+correctly using subject and object: me, you, him, her, it, us, them

+Verbs

+simple past high-frequency irregular verbs (e.g., She came late.)

+present progressive (e.g., She is talking.)

+Adjectives

+· ·

-We don't like music.) attempts comma use Form; organization; content uses basic organization in page layout (e.g., name, date, headings, subheadings, margins) copies dates and facts from short simple text relies on patterned sentences to express more detail and answer questions writes simple questions following a model writes simple information about self, including likes and dislikes writes simple messages for personal communication (e.g., text messages or e-mails) uses parts of the writing process (e.g., pre-writing, rewrite for neatness) with assistance co-constructs a simple paragraph Grammar Nouns possessive form of proper nouns (e.g., David's hat) articles: a, an, the Pronouns subject: I, you, he, she, it, we, they correctly using subject and object: me, you, him, her, it, us, them Verbs simple past high-frequency irregular verbs (e.g., She came late.) present progressive (e.g., She is talking.)
-Adjectives comparative/superlative (e.g., bigger, bigger than/biggest; dirtier, dirtier than/dirtiest) attempting comparative/superlative forms + more/most (e.g., more beautiful/most intelligent) a little, a lot of, much, many, some, any, every, all Adverbs too Negation will (e.g., They won't drink milk.)
+comparative/superlative (e.g., bigger, bigger than/biggest; dirtier, dirtier than/dirtiest) attempting comparative/superlative forms + more/most (e.g., more beautiful/most intelligent) a little, a lot of, much, many, some, any, every, all Adverbs too Negation will (e.g., They won't drink milk.)
 Prepositions of location (e.g., in, on, at, under, on the right/left)